labstack/echo-contrib/echoprometheus/README.md

 ## Replacement for `Prometheus.MetricsList` field, `NewMetric(m *Metric, subsystem string)` function and `prometheus.Metric` struct

-`NewMetric` function allows you to create custom metrics to be registed with default Prometheus registry.
-Never middleware does not provide any abstractions for metrics and guides you to use native Prometheus metrics and register them by yourself.
+The `NewMetric` function allowed to create custom metrics with the old `prometheus` middleware.
+This helper is no longer available to avoid the added complexity.
+It is recommended to use native Prometheus metrics and register those yourself.

-This can be done newer middleware as follows:
+This can be done now as follows:
 ```go
 	e := echo.New()